Part B - Independent Learning

 1. Give Choices

 Teachers can provide activities for students with the opportunity to make choices.
-This encourages them to reflect on their own interests and preferences.
+This encourages them to reflect on their interests and preferences.
 It will also make them start to take responsibility for learning.

 2. Encourage Group Work